Data-Driven Marketing: Making Better Decisions with Analytics

 - The most effective campaigns

-- The most engaging marketing content
+- The most engaging content

-- Buying behaviour patterns among different customer segments
+- Buying behaviour patterns across segments

 Apply learnings by improving: